 Allotment plots, and vegetable gardens, come in all shapes and sizes.
-Below is an introduction to planning a layout and some principles that may be useful to follow.
+Below is an introduction to planning a layout and some principles that can be useful to follow.

 Allotment Planting Design – Crop Rotation

-Creating at least four growing areas, or beds, can be useful to plan and keep track of crop rotation.
+Creating at least four growing areas, or beds, is useful to plan and keep track of crop rotation.
 Crop rotation helps prevent disease by limiting the build up of bacteria and bugs associated with a plant family in any one location.

 Rotation also allows beds time to recover, and provides a gardener with the opportunity to add nutrients to the soil.